 - Only makes sense for large quantity production

 Weldments are defined as two or more parts welded together.
 Creating weldments for assembly requires expertise in production welding and also in project planning.
 This is especially true in an automated welding environment.

-A steel weldment on an Ajax welding table ready for finishing and final assembly.
+A steel weldment on an Ajax welding table ready for finishing.